World Cup 2014: Betting Offers

 This is to be the second time Brazil has hosted the tournament, it first hosted in 1950, and Brazil becomes only the fifth country to have hosted the FIFA World Cup twice, along with Mexico, Italy, France and Germany.

 It’s quite a while since a World Cup was held in South America, the last time was in Argentina in 1978, and since then the whole football betting scene has changed with most bookies now operating online.

 World Cup betting offers will be extremely popular around the time of the tournament with plenty of betting markets for football fans to have a flutter on.

 The 2014 FIFA World Cup will feature 32 teams.
 One place has already been allocated to the hosts, Brazil, but there was no automatic place given to Spain, the defending champions.

 The remaining 31 places will be determined by the qualification process, with 207 teams from six FIFA confederations competing to enter the 2014 World Cup.

 With so much football action it’s a good time to think how best to use the World Cup betting offers that are already available at online bookies.
-One of the best at the moment is the £200 Bet365 free bet which is a straight up cash match offer.

 It’s underway already, so if you used a free bet offer to predict that Deon McCaulay would score the first goal in the first qualification match, played on 15 June 2011, you are already ahead of the game.
 Or perhaps you took advantage of the free bet offers that were around for the last World Cup, played in South Africa in 2010, either way, kudos to you!